Links to the presentations are included below

 Marina was fortunate to work in many roles throughout her career – from programmer and DBA to leading various architecture teams.
 She has a Master’s Degree in Mathematics and Computer Science.
 Her first job after graduation was in a military organization in Moscow, Russia designing aircraft engines – an experience that ignited her love for solving complex problems and set the stage for future positions.
 She is currently an independent consultant focusing on Data and Analytics Architecture.

-Topic: Data and Analytics Architecture – Are you Keeping Up?
+Click here to see slides: Data and Analytics Architecture – Are you Keeping Up?
 Data and analytics are core to digital transformation.
-To support business changes, companies are rapidly adopting new capabilities such as Big Data, Cloud BI & Analytics, and Artificial Intelligence.
+To support business changes, companies are rapidly adopting new capabilities in Big Data, Artificial Intelligence and Cloud.
 The data domain goes through an unprecedented rate of change and is becoming more and more diverse, complex and intertwined with other domains.
 Architects need to leverage and incorporate new data capabilities, but it is challenging to keep up with changes.
 Come to this session to discuss what is new in the data domain, what skills are in high demand and how to keep these skills current.